 If you’ve always stayed in mid-high range hotels, why not be a little daring – try one of these to add some difference into your adventures.
 If you’ve always gone ‘budget’ treat yourself to a weekend at a ‘5 star’ hotel!

-Try Booking.com or Wotif.com for Accommodation choices.
-Sometimes it’s an opportunity to try a new type of accommodation to meet new people and add a new dimension to your travel experience.
+Try Booking.com for accommodation choices.
+Sometimes it’s an opportunity to try a new type of accommodation so you can meet other travellers and add a new dimension to your travel experience.

 Tip: Get adventurous – Book a ‘mystery hotel’ experience just for the surprise element!